tapframe/DogRescue/backend/README.md

 The application sends the following types of emails:

+### Volunteer Process Emails
 1. **Volunteer Application Confirmation**: Sent when a user submits a volunteer application
 2. **Volunteer Application Approved**: Sent when an admin approves a volunteer application
 3. **Volunteer Application Rejected**: Sent when an admin rejects a volunteer application

+### Adoption Process Emails
+1. **Adoption Application Confirmation**: Sent when a user submits an adoption application
+2. **Adoption Application Approved**: Sent when an admin approves an adoption application
+3. **Adoption Application Rejected**: Sent when an admin rejects an adoption application

 You can modify the email templates in `src/utils/emailService.ts`.